-COVID 19 UPDATE: Due to the library closure, we are unable to process any scan requests until further notice.
-Please make use of our existing digital content, linked here http://mil.library.ucsb.edu/ap_images/ if you are unable to find available scans in our FrameFinder .
+NOTE: We are currently unable to process any scan requests.
+Please make use of our directory of scanned images for existing digital content, linked here http://mil.library.ucsb.edu/ap_images/ if you are unable to find available scans in our FrameFinder .

 Some of our aerial photographs can be found through our online map interface called FrameFinder.
 We are continually adding content to this tool.
-For aerial photographs not in FrameFinder, you can use our AP Flights Catalog and navigate directly to scanned images when they are available.
+For aerial photographs not in FrameFinder, you can use our AP Flights Catalog and navigate directly to our directory of scanned images to see if they are available.
+To request scans you'll need to first start with creating an account.
 To better understand how our aerial photographs are organized into flights, see Identifying Aerial Photography Flights.

 The FrameFinder tool allows you to search for and download more than 400,000 individual photographs online for free.
 Also, if a photograph is not already scanned, you can request that it be scanned from inside the tool!
 (There is a fee for having a photograph scanned.)